plenoptic-org/plenoptic/docs/user_guide/intermediate_synthesis/datasaurus/ds_index.md

 The plot layout is the same as the first plot: the subplot on the far left corresponds to the dino dataset, and the others correspond to the metameric datasets.
 For each dataset, we're plotting the model output as two stem plots, based on their approximate magnitude: the means, standard deviations, and intercept of the linear regression in the first, and the slope of the linear regression, correlation, and coefficient of determination ($R^2$) of the linear regression in the second.
 Each subplot also shows the values for the dino dataset as dashed horizontal lines.

-You can see that all the datasets approximately match on all statistics, with some error around the slope of the linear regression and the correaltion for some of the datasets (if we double-check [the wikipedia page](https://en.wikipedia.org/wiki/Datasaurus_dozen), we can see that the accuracy is different for different statistics).
+You can see that all the datasets approximately match on all statistics, with some error around the slope of the linear regression and the correlation for some of the datasets (if we double-check [the wikipedia page](https://en.wikipedia.org/wiki/Datasaurus_dozen), we can see that the accuracy is different for different statistics).
 That shows us that these dataset are all metamers for our `DatasaurusModel`.

 The authors of {cite:alp}`Matejka2017-same-stats` generated the datasets shown above using a [simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing) procedure: starting from the dino dataset, they made small random perturbations to the points, with the goal of matching a target shape as defined by a line drawing.
 A perturbation was accepted if it either made the dataset more like the target shape or if some gradually decreasing temperature was above some random number.
 After a perturbed dataset was accepted, it was checked for statistical equivalence (up to the specified number of decimal places) against the initial dataset and, if not, another random perturbation was tried.